diffix/reference/docs/led-issues.md

 | 0 | 1     | 1 | 1   | NLE    |
 | 0 | 1     | 0 | 0   | NLE    |

-and the truth table for B-etc. looks like this:
+and the truth table for left B query (and subsequent C, D, ... queries) looks like this:

 | I | not I | B | out | status |
 |---|-------|---|-----|--------|